KPKev/Remote-Transcode-Bridge/README.md

 # Unified GPU & CPU Transcoding Script for Sabnzbd

-A robust, single-file post-processing script for Sabnzbd that intelligently transcodes media to a web-optimized MP4 format.
-It prioritizes a remote NVIDIA GPU for maximum speed but automatically falls back to local CPU transcoding if the GPU is unavailable, ensuring your media always gets processed.
+This is a robust, single-file post-processing script for Sabnzbd that intelligently transcodes media files into a web-optimized MP4 format.
+It is designed for maximum efficiency and reliability, prioritizing a high-speed remote NVIDIA GPU for transcoding while providing a seamless, automatic fallback to local CPU processing if the GPU is unavailable.

+This ensures that your media is always processed and ready for your library, regardless of the status of your remote hardware.

 ## 🚀 Key Features

-- **Hybrid Transcoding**: Prioritizes remote NVIDIA GPU (NVENC) via SSH and seamlessly falls back to local CPU (`libx264`) if needed.
+- **Hybrid Transcoding Logic**: Prioritizes remote NVIDIA GPU (NVENC) via SSH for maximum speed.
-- **Intelligent Fallback**: Automatically detects if the remote GPU host is unreachable and switches to CPU mode.
+- **Automatic CPU Fallback**: If the remote GPU host is unreachable (or disabled), the script automatically switches to the local CPU (`libx264`) to complete the job.
+No intervention required.
-- **Force CPU Option**: A flag in `transcode.conf` allows you to force CPU transcoding for testing or maintenance.
-- **Real-time Progress**: A live, responsive progress bar with a "spinner" shows that transcoding is active, even during slow CPU operations.
+- **Live Progress Reporting**: The script provides a real-time progress bar in the Sabnzbd UI, complete with a "spinner" to show activity, percentage complete, current speed (e.g., `2.5x`), and an estimated time remaining (ETA).
-- **Automatic Format Detection**: Only transcodes files that aren't already in a web-optimized MP4 format.
+- **Intelligent Transcoding**: Uses `ffprobe` to analyze files and only transcodes what is necessary, saving resources by skipping files that are already in a compliant format.
-- **Media Server Integration**: Built-in, automatic library refresh notifications for Plex, Sonarr, and Radarr.
+- **Media Server Integration**: After a successful transcode, it automatically sends notifications to Sonarr, Radarr, and Plex to trigger library scans and updates.
-- **Highly Configurable**: A clean `transcode.conf` file controls all quality, connection, and behavior settings.
-- **Comprehensive Logging**: Creates detailed, timestamped logs for both the main script and the `ffmpeg` process, with automatic rotation.
+- **Detailed, Rotated Logging**: Creates separate, timestamped log files for the main script and the `ffmpeg` process, and automatically rotates them to save space.
+- **Highly Configurable**: All behavior, from quality settings to server addresses, is controlled via a simple, clean `transcode.conf` file.

 ## 📋 Requirements